 They adorn all types of hair.
-Curly hair has an added advantage as babylights gives a different kind of radiance and definition to the locks.
+Curly hair has an added advantage as babylights give a different kind of radiance and definition to the locks.
 If you think that babylights hair is only for people with long hair, then you are wrong.
 It looks just as beautiful on bobs and lobs kind of hairstyles.
 They save you from awkward weeks when your new highlights grow out and highlight your face naturally.

 What are babylights?

 They look like the gradient you see in children’s hair.
-They use a very delicate technique to color the fine hair and give them a subtle look.
+They use a very delicate technique to color fine hair and give them a subtle look.
 The application process is vital.
 For babylights, you put lesser hair in the foil and degree of separation for each strand is more so that the color mixes with the base color.

 Natural-looking hair colors are not new in the town, but babylights hair takes it up a notch.
 It is inspired by the sun-kissed and light brown strands of the blondes.
-Popular for being low maintenance, they can smoothly go without touch up for three months straight.
+Popular for being low maintenance, they can smoothly go without touch-up for three months straight.
 Another advantage includes

 Babylights do not discriminate over any hair color or hair type.
 They are for anyone and everyone!
-Although they are low maintenance, initially coloring of your hair with babylights can be pretty time-consuming.
+Although they are low maintenance, initially coloring your hair with babylights can be pretty time-consuming.
 Get ready for long hours at the salon if you plan to get babylights hair done.